-Did you know that 30% of college freshmen dropout after their first year of college?
+Did you know that 30% of college freshmen drop out after their first year of college?
 Yes, the first year is a critical one because you are mostly trying to adjust to the new atmosphere.
-On one hand, there is hope and enthusiasm and on the other, there is stress and anxiety – college opens you up to a myriad of emotions.
+On the one hand, there is hope and enthusiasm and on the other, there is stress and anxiety – college opens you up to a myriad of emotions.

-Here’s How to Ace Your Academics in the First Year of College and Not Lose your Mind
+How to Ace Your Academics in the First Year of College

 You must know that college is a class apart from high school.
 Your study habits and patterns need to evolve as you move to college.
 You need to devote more time to your academics because there is so much more that you will be expected to take on.

-Yes, the workload will be immense but that does not mean you cannot enjoy.
-With the right intent and planning, you can have your fun and achieve academic success as well.
-Here are 17 useful study tips for freshman year in college.
+Yes, the workload will be immense, but that does not mean you cannot enjoy it.
+With the right intent and planning, you can have fun and achieve academic success as well.
+Here are 17 helpful study tips for freshman year in college.

 Everything from the attendance policies and sources of learning to class size and schedule is different in colleges as compared to high school.
-The best part being that you get to pick what you want to learn so you must make it worthwhile.
+The best part is that you get to pick what you want to know so you must make it worthwhile.